A-Rush-R/CS771-Mini-Project/README.md

 pip install -r requirements.txt
 ```

-- Install the dataset, make sure the `datasets/` directory is present in the root
+- Download the dataset, make sure the `datasets/` directory is present in the root

 - Run `main.py` to generate the prediction files &rarr;
 ```bash